Techtonica/curriculum/node/node-lab-exercise-part-2.md

 What happened?

 **Third step**
 Open the `app.js` file again.
 Replace the print statement with a function that prints something different to the console.
-Run the file again with `node app.js`.
+Save the file, then run it again with `node app.js`.
 What happened?

 If nothing printed to the Terminal, you are missing something in your `app.js` file.
 Once `app.js` prints something to the Terminal, obtain a code review.